-Uploaded by Richard Adams, this is a video prepared for the National Judges when Oakham reached the final of Britain in Bloom in 2006.
+Enjoy a video prepared for the National Judges in 2006, when Oakham reached the final of Britain in Bloom.
 It features many locations around the town and a good range of photos of local residents.

-YouTube channel ManAboutTowns uploaded a video of a drive through the town’s central street in January 2009.
+Enjoy a video of a drive through the centre of town in January 2009.

-The level crossing at the railway station was repaired in 2013, when Jim Harrison recorded the activity.
+The level crossing at the railway station was repaired in 2013.

 On a sunny day in 2014 Prince Charles and The Duchess of Cornwall visited a number of locations around Oakham.
 They also met a number of local residents at each stop.

 “Prince Charles and The Duchess of Cornwall visit Rutland” – The Royal Family Channel

 At 10.25pm on Wednesday 28 January 2015, Oakham was at the epicentre of an earthquake.
 With a magnitude of 3.8, the shaking was felt by residents for up to ten seconds.
 BBC East Midlands News reported on the unusual event, with warnings about more activity to come.

 “More Earthquakes To Come For Oakham BBC East Midlands News Paul Denton BGS Catmose College Video” – Martin Brookes on YouTube

 Oakham’s Flood (2015)

 On 14th September 2015, storms and heavy rain caused flash flooding across Britain.
 Subsequently the main road through Oakham was under several inches of water.